 This section lists associations from Baltimore to Dorchester giving details about each one and what resources and publications they offer.

-They also have a vast number of other resources relating to the history of the State of Maryland and further afield along with a comprehensive photograph collection.
-They also have a list of surnames contained in their Genealogy Surname Files.
+A vast collection of other resources relating to the history of the State of Maryland and further afield are held by the society along with a comprehensive photograph collection.
+A list of surnames is contained in Genealogy Surname Files.

 Shady Side Rural Heritage Society has now changed its name to Captain Avery Museum.
-A wide range of archives are accessible in the Library, which include Oral Histories in various formats, Books, Articles and Newspapers.
+A wide range of archives can be accessed in their Library, which include Oral Histories in various formats, Books, Articles and Newspapers.

 An on-line catalogue of these resources is available on the site.

 The society was established in 1981 to encourage and promote interest in genealogy, and to gather genealogical and historical information.